Madagascar (franchise): Merry Madagascar (2009)

 Merry Madagascar is a Christmas special first broadcast on NBC in November 2009, which starred the characters from the Madagascar film series.
-The story appears to takes place sometime between the first and second films.
+The story appears to take place sometime between the first and second films.
 It featured many of the same voice actors as the films, including Ben Stiller, Chris Rock, David Schwimmer, and Jada Pinkett Smith.
 However, voice actor Danny Jacobs replaced Sacha Baron Cohen as the voice of the character King Julien.
 Carl Reiner provided the voice of Santa Claus.
 Santa Claus crash lands in his sleigh on Madagascar and loses his memory after Alex shoots him down, leaving him, Marty, Gloria and Melman to be Santa for the night.
 King Julien realizes that Christmas is about giving and not receiving.